Skip to main content

 Player Pairing Overview

-When you first access the Players section with no players paired, you'll see a helpful guide:
+When you first access the Players section with no players paired, you'll see a guided setup:

 Players Empty State with Pairing Guide